connect-group/frontend-technical-test/README.md

 * No CSS framework allowed

 **We have a high focus on attention to detail in design**
-* We expect the designs to match as closely as they can
+* We expect the designs to match as closely as possible, ready for a designer to review
 * Images to be cropped and sized correctly to designs using responsive picture
 * Interactions and animations to be considered but not distracting users away from the experience
 * Minimal visual bugs when going resizing to mobile and large screen sizes